Admit it . . . you have some borrowed books laying around and a stack of books you’ll never read. Is it time for a book purge or a book swap?

 5 Simple Steps to Unburdening Your Bookshelves:

 - Step 1: Go back through your Keep piles.
-Make a final stack of books you really love and want to read or re-read.
+Make a final stack you really love and want to read or re-read.

-- Step 2: Dust your shelves and put the Keep books back in place.
+- Step 2: Dust your shelves and put the Keep stacks back in place.
 You can organize by genre, color, or alphabetical order.

 - Step 3: Bag up and give back any borrowed books.
 Your friends and family will thank you!